IrdetoOSS/irdeto-ffmpeg/README.md

 # irdeto-ffmpeg
 Based on FFmpeg 4.1 (https://github.com/FFmpeg/FFmpeg/tree/n4.1)

-## Patch list
+## Patches / changes
 - Patches in the wrapper of the x264 encoder (libx264.c)
 - Patches in the wrapper of the x265 encoder (libx265.c)
 - Patches in h264 decoder to export necessary metadata from the decoder
 - Patches in h265 decoder to export necessary metadata from the decoder
 - Patches in MP4/MOV demux and remux
 - Patches in MXF demuxer
-- Unified interface irdeto-xps-export to facilitate the export of metadata from the decoder to a separate encoder
+- Unified interface irdeto-xps-export to exchange metadata between decoder and encoder
 - Few helper video filters

 ## Build requirements